 Other odd jobs

-• If you were training branches to the horizontal on any of your deciduous fruit trees, take the ties off to prevent damage.
+- If you were training branches to the horizontal on any of your deciduous fruit trees, take the ties off.
 The wood will be insistent now and the limb set in place.

-• Check all stakes and ties to be sure none are broken, wobbly or rubbing.
+- Check all stakes and ties to be sure none are broken, wobbly or rubbing.
+Redo ties if needs be.
 I love these kinds of jobs, making everyone comfy and putting things to rights.

 Interested to know your thoughts about re-planting fruit trees in previously occupied orchard spaces?